sfepy/sfepy/doc/developer_guide.rst

    branch that are not in ``upstream/master``, and also reset all the changes in your non-committed modified files!

-   The reset command can be run conveniently in ``gitk`` by right-clicking on a commit you want to reset the current branch onto.
+   Optionally, the reset command can be run conveniently in ``gitk`` by right-clicking on a commit you want to reset the current branch onto.

 #.
 Optionally, rebase your feature branch onto the upstream master::